 - 6. The study of personality was a primary focus in early psychology. - X False (Early psychology focused on consciousness and behavior, not personality.) - 7.
-Gordon Allport played a key role in establishing personality psychology. - 8.
-The interactionist approach suggests that personality is influenced by both traits and situational factors. - 9.
+Gordon Allport played a key role in establishing personality psychology. - ∘ ✓ True (His book marked the formal beginning of personality studies.) - 8.
+The interactionist approach suggests that personality is influenced by both traits and situational factors. - 。

+✓ True - 9.
 Women tend to show greater emotional awareness and intensity than men.

-- ✓ True (Research has shown gender differences in emotional awareness.) - 10.
-Cross-cultural psychology has fully represented personality studies across all global populations. - X False (Many studies rely on college students and are limited in global representation.)
+- 10. Cross-cultural psychology has fully represented personality studies across all global populations. - X False (Many studies rely on college students and are limited in global representation.)